gloewing/photometry_FLMM/Figures/Figure_5/README.md

 # Figure 5
-- Code used to generate figure 5 is in "science_paper_Fig4G-I.R"  -- Using this file requires one to download data from the repository listed below (same data as Figure 3).
+- Code used to conduct FLMM analyses for figure 5 are in "Exp1 - Lick Aligned.R"  -- Using this file requires one to download data from the repository listed below (same data as Figure 4).
+-
 - The remaining PDF files are outputted by the R file above and are the final versions of the figures used in the manuscript.

 # Data